 15. Pop by ABC-MART Grand Stage

 Shoe enthusiasts will definitely fall in love with ABC-MART Grand Stage.
 You can find this store in Center Gai shopping street.

 Look around for your favourites sneakers inside this famous footwear company.

 This well-known sneaker chain store gathers all top brands, including Adidas, Nike, Reebok, Converse, New Balance, and a lot more!

-And of course, these kicks are priced affordably, making it more attractive to local and international tourists.
+And of course, these shoes are affordably priced, making them more attractive to both local and international tourists.

 This famous chain store is known for their extensive assortment of products and goodies that are generally sold for just 100 yen.